-6. Habitat features.
+6. Habitat features

-Add points associated with each habitat feature listed.
+Add points associated with each habitat feature listed:

-Is there evidence of current use by beavers? = 3

-Is a heron rookery located within 300'? = 2

-Are raptor nest/s located within 300'? = 1

-Are there at least 3 standing dead trees (snags) per acre? = 1
+Is there evidence of current use by beavers? = 3 Is a heron rookery located within 300'? = 2 Are raptor nest(s) located within 300'? • 1 Are there at least 2 standing dead trees (snags) per acre? = 1 Are there any other perches (wires, poles, or posts)? = 1 Are there at least 3 downed logs per acre? = 1

-Are any of these standing dead trees (snags) > 10" in diameter? = 1

-Are there any other perches (wires, poles or posts)? = 1

-Are there at least 3 downed logs per acre = 1

-7. Connection to streams.
-(Score one answer only.)
+7. Connection to streams

-Is the wetland connected at any time of the year via surface water:
+Is the wetland connected at any time of the year via surface water? (score one answer only)

-to a perennial stream or a seasonal stream with fish = 5 to a seasonal stream without fish; = 3 is not connected to any stream = 0
+Is the wetland connected at any time of the year via surface water?
+To a perennial stream or a seasonal stream with fish 5 To a seasonal stream without fish - 3 Is not connected to any stream - 0

-8. Buffers.
+8. Buffers

-Step 1: Estimate (to the nearest 5%) the percentage of each buffer or land-use type (below) that adjoins the wetland boundary.
-Then multiply these percentages by the factor(s) below and enter result in the column to the right.
+Step 1: Estimate (to the nearest 5%) the percentage of each buffer or land-use type (below) that adjoins the wetland boundary Then multiply these percentages by the factor(s) below and enter result in the column to the right.